vinicioslc/vinicioslc/README.md

   - [I write stuffy in portuguese](https://medium.com/@vinicioslc)

 - 😄 Pronouns:
-  - doesn't make me code.
+  - No matter, I solve problems.

 <!--
 **vinicioslc/vinicioslc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.